Recoskie/JDasm/docs/Basics.md

 <br />

 Hex is used to make the binary view more compact and to keep it readable.
-It is meant to be a shorthand representation of binary.
+It is meant to be a short easy to read representation of binary.

 <br />

-For example, 19FE is 0001 1001 1111 1110 binary.
+For example, 19FE hex maps into 0001 1001 1111 1110 binary.
 Also 00611 is 0000 0000 0110 0001 0001.

 <br />